-What is the Missional Collective?
-The desire of the Missional Collective is to shift the work of missions from relief to empowerment.
-Missional Collective participants attend a series of retreats and remain in connection through support of one another’s work and celebration at the annual Missional Collective Reunion.
-For more information, please visit our website where you will find a link to the application.
+This week’s episode is about the Missional Collective, which desires to help churches and ministries shift the work of mission from relief to empowerment.
+Missional Collective participants attend a series of retreats together and remain in connection through the support of one another’s work.
+Brian Mateer speaks with Missional Collective Coordinator, Erin Burleson, who shares details of the cohort and how you can participate.